-If your debit card is used for a transaction which shares characteristics commonly associated with unauthorized purchases, we will contact you by email, telephone, or text message notification.
+- Notification - SouthEast Bank Verifi will monitor your debit card purchases 24/7.
+If your debit card is used for a transaction which shares characteristics commonly associated with unauthorized purchases, the purchase will be declined and we will contact you by either phone or text message notification.

-To prevent disruption to your account, review the purchase details and contact us by phone at 800.214.9865 or reply by text message (if enrolled).
-If you verify that the transaction is authorized, you will be able to continue using your card with no interruptions.
+- Authorization - If you verify that the transaction is authorized you must have the transaction run again at the point of sale.
+You can then continue with no interruptions.
 If you report the transaction as unauthorized, we will disable your current card in an effort to prevent additional fraudulent activity from occurring.

 Best Security Practices for Users

 Although we may contact you by phone, text, or email, we will never initiate communication by asking for your account number, PIN, password, or other personal information.
 If you are uncertain about the source of anyone claiming to represent SouthEast Bank, please call 1-844-SEBANKS.

 Phishing is the attempt to obtain sensitive information such as usernames, passwords, and credit card details (and, indirectly, money), often for malicious reasons, by disguising as a trustworthy entity in electronic communication.
 Learn more about phishing and how to protect yourself from this scam.

 Think of how many times a day you share your personal information.
 You may write a check at the local grocery store, apply for a credit card, mail your tax return, or make a purchase via the Internet or phone.
 With each transaction, you share your personal information: your bank and credit card account numbers, your income, your social security number, your name, address, and phone number.
 Unless you live your life in a bubble, you can't prevent the stealing of your personal information, but you can minimize the risks of this crime happening to you.
 Learn how to protect yourself from identity theft.